imnewt/meetup/README.md

-This is my first project :)
+This is my first project :) Only use HTML and CSS.
+Best dislay on Chrome.